 One final tidbit: The first snowmobile sled was invented in Wisconsin by Sayner resident Carl Eliason.
 Today, the state has 25,000 miles of snowmobile trails and Eagle River is “The Snowmobile Capital of the World.”

-Records of the state’s earliest breweries date back to the 1830s when German immigrants brought their knowledge of brewing techniques to the state.
-By the Civil War, there were nearly 160 Wisconsin breweries.
+Records of the state’s earliest breweries date back to the 1830s.
+At at time, German immigrants brought their knowledge of brewing techniques to the state.
+By the time of the Civil War, there were nearly 160 Wisconsin breweries.

 The titans of beer – think family names including Pabst, Miller and Schlitz – helped Milwaukee earn the unofficial title as “the beer capital of the world.”

 The beer scene in Wisconsin has come full circle with many cities and towns once again having at least one local microbrewery.
 Many of those artisan breweries source locally for ingredients.